dge8/TargetDisplayModeTools/README.md

 *Cause*: Target Display Mode is toggled by `com.apple.dpd` (a single binary located at `/usr/libexec/dpd`) which listens for the Cmd-F2 sequence. dpd is repeatedly crashing which means TDM cannot be triggered.

 *Solution*: The issue seems to just affect `dpd` binaries from 10.10 Yosemite onwards (tested on 10.10.5, 10.11.6, 10.13.6 `dpd`).
 Replacing the later `dpd` binary with the 10.9.5 Mavericks `dpd` (MD5: `6355f7378348de906ad1ace46c936c8c`) resolves the issue.

-This can be directly extracted by mounting the Mavericks installer PKG with `hdiutil attach` and opening `/Packages/BSD.pkg` in e.g. Suspicious Package.
+This can be obtained from the Mavericks installer PKG by directly mounting it with `hdiutil attach` and opening `/Packages/BSD.pkg` in e.g. Suspicious Package.

+The Mavericks installer PKG is available from the Mac App Store using the link [here](https://support.apple.com/en-au/102662), or by using `mas-cli` with `mas install 675248567` as long as it has already been purchased, as per <https://forums.macrumors.com/threads/can-someone-give-me-a-mavericks-download-link.2279301/>.

 ### Triggering Target Display Mode without a physical keyboard or mouse
 *Problem*: Want to remotely toggle Target Display Mode over SSH.